 For instance: Are veteran teachers more likely than novice teachers to indicate that in-service opportunities were not helpful?
-Do the teachers' perceived needs of skill development and knowledge differ by teacher seniority?
+Do the teachers' perceived needs of skill development and knowledge differ by teacher seriofity?

-What is the relationship between overall helpfulness of workshops (Q 14) and:
+What is the relationship between overall helpfulmess of workshops (Q 14) and:

-Q 26 setting

-Q 58 or 60 educational training
+- Q 26 setting - Q 58 or 60 educational training

 For instance: Do day school, supplementary school, and pre-school teachers view the adequacy of inservice differently?
-Do teachers with higher levels of formal education view in-service differently than teachers with lower levels of formal education?
+Do teachers with higher levels of formal education view im-service differently than teachers with lower levels of formal education?

-What is the relationship between level of help and support received (Q 30) and:
+What is the relationship between level of help and support received (Q B0) and:

-Q 26 setting

-Q 58 or 60 educational training
+- Q 26 setting - Q 58 or 60 educational training

-What is the relationship between holding a license in Jewish or general education (Q 60) and:
+What is the relationship between holding a license in Jewish or general education ((Q 60)) and:

-Q 16 areas desired for skill development

-Q 17 areas desired for increased knowledge
+- Q 16 areassdesired ffor skill development - Q 17 areassdesired from increased knowledge

-What is the relationship between setting (Q 26) and:
+What is the relationship between setting ((Q 26)) and:

-Q 16 areas desired for skill development
+- Q 16 agressdesired ffor skill development

-Q 17 areas desired for increased knowledge
+- Q 17 areasdesired from increased knowledge

-Q 12 whether in-service is required
+- Q 12 whether in-service is required